LOLIPO1233PI/FitgirlAPI-but-requests/README.md

 ## Notes

-- This API uses either the `httpx` lbrary.
+- This API uses either the `requests` lbrary.
 - In case of errors, the API returns a JSON object with the status and an error message.

 Feel free to explore and integrate this API into your projects to enhance your experience with FitGirl Repacks.
 For more information on FitGirl Repacks, visit their official website: [FitGirl Repacks](https://fitgirl-repacks.site/).